 Research Scholarships & Expeditions

-Newcastle University places a high value on students pursuing new knowledge, developing independence of thought, and being exposed to the culture of research.
-The University supports undergraduate students with scholarships to work alongside researchers on summer vacation projects and, through its Expeditions scheme, to undertake field research in other countries.
-Both these schemes enable students to experience research-led learning and to develop key skills through a wide range of activities, such as researching new archival material in Newcastle or further afield, working on archaeological material, collecting, analysing and interpreting social data, working on a laboratory project alongside members of a research team, or travelling to another part of the world to undertake a research project in an unfamiliar and challenging environment.
+Students are part of the research culture of Newcastle University.
+Students develop as independent thinkers and are exposed to the vibrant research environment of the University.
+We support undergraduate students through the Research Scholarship scheme to allow them to work alongside researchers on summer projects and, through the Expeditions scheme, to undertake field research in other countries.
+These enable students to experience research at first hand and to develop key skills.
+Recent projects involved researching in archives, working on archaeological material, collecting, analysing and interpreting social data, working on a laboratory project, or travelling to another part of the world to undertake research in an unfamiliar and challenging environment.

-Whatever the domain of activity, a Research Scholarship provides an opportunity for students to find out what research is like, to develop research and problem solving skills and to engage in enquiry based learning.
+Whatever the domain of activity, these research activities provide an opportunity for students to find out what research is like, to develop research and problem solving skills and to engage in enquiry based learning.
 The production of a poster at the end of the project helps to develop the student's presentational skills and underline the importance of being able to communicate research findings to a variety of audiences.

 I am grateful to all the students and staff who have been involved in this scheme in the past, and look forward to meeting the next group of students who take advantage of it.

 Professor Tom Ward